dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-06-13-The-Biggest-Mistake.md

 header:
      teaser: /assets/images/wiapost/5162-The-Biggest-Mistake.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Biggest Mistake](/assets/images/wiapost/5162-The-Biggest-Mistake.jpg)

 ## The Biggest Mistake

-Namaste,

 When we are children we even see the rise and set of the sun with amazement.
 Flying birds, and the color of the clouds and sky spark curiosity in us.